RapidataAI/rapidata-python-sdk/docs/custom_orders.md

 ### Retrieve Orders

 To Retrieve old orders, you can use the `find_orders` method.
-This method allows you to filder by name and amount of orders to retrieve:
+This method allows you to filter by name and amount of orders to retrieve:

 ```py
 example_orders = rapi.find_orders("Example Custom Order")